 It added up to almost TWO HOURS.

 What?
 I had no idea I was asking so much of my patients.

 Talk with your patients about how much time they can see dedicating to a home exercise program.
-If they are not accustomed to regular exercise, 15 min. might be a realistic starting point.
+If they are not accustomed to regular exercise, 15 minutes might be a realistic starting point.
+Not TWO HOURS.

-Or maybe you are working with someone who actually does work out for 3 hours everyday so my initial 2-hour plan might be completely plausible.
+Or maybe you are working with someone who actually does work out for three hours everyday, so my initial two-hour plan might be completely plausible.

 (Not convinced by my anecdote?
-In this study 1/3 of the participants said “if the home-based program requires a lot of time, they tend to prefer drugs by pragmatic reflection.”)
+In this study, 1/3 of the participants said that if a home-based program requires a lot of time, they "tend to prefer drugs by pragmatic reflection.”)